readandprogress/reading.is-a.dev/_posts/Writing/2025-07-30-give-evening-pages-a-try.md

 categories: Writing
 tags: [ Journaling, Freeform, Reflecting, Habits, Writing]
 time: 1:17
-description: Writing can be hard and sometimes almost nigh impossible; it is something you have to be in the right mindset for.
+description: "Writing can be hard and sometimes almost nigh impossible; it is something you have to be in the right mindset for.

 For me, I don't have trouble staying motivated once I start; I can stay in the flow state for long periods of time.
-My problem more so comes from *starting*.
+My problem more so comes from *starting*."
 toc: false
 pin: true
 license: